tarstutorials/vrsensorint/docs/_sources/content/m4/data_collection.rst.txt

   :width: 800
   :alt: An Image of Assets subfolder in the Unity Example.

-12. Open the extracted folder, and navigate to the ``~\Example-Applications-main\Delsys Unity Example\Assets`` subdirectory.
+12. Open the extracted folder, and navigate to the ``~\Example-Applications-main\Unity\Assets`` subdirectory.

-13. Copy the Streaming Assets folder into your project.
+13. Copy the Streaming Assets folder into your project's assets folder.

-14. Navigate to the ``~\Example-Applications-main\Delsys Unity Example\Assets\Plugins``folder and copy everything contained in it to the Plugins folder you created for your project.
+14. Navigate to the ``~\Example-Applications-main\Delsys Unity Example\Assets\Plugins`` folder and copy everything contained in it to the Plugins folder you created for your project.

 .. image:: ../../images/codedom.png
   :width: 800
-  :alt: An Image of the Plugins folder of your project with System.CodeDom.dll and System.CodeDom.dll.meta selected.
+  :alt: An Image of the Plugins folder of your project with System.Reactive.Linq.dll and System.Reactive.Linq.dll.meta, and System.Management.dll, and System.Management.dll.meta removed, and System.CodeDom.dll and System.CodeDom.dll.meta selected.

 15. In the plugins folder in your project, delete the file called *System.CodeDom.dll* and its associated meta file *System.CodeDom.dll.meta*.
+Delete *System.Reactive.Linq.dll* and its associated meta file *System.Reactive.Linq.dll.meta*.
+Delete *System.Management.dll* and its associated meta file *System.Management.dll.meta*.

 .. image:: ../../images/project_root.png
   :width: 800